 Pullum was a different type of character though.
 While her costume showed off some skin it was not far removed from the costumes worn by the heroes in legend.
 It certainly was not more revealing than the costumes of the female leads in Arabian Fight or Arabian Magic.
 Pullum had a series of unique tumbling kicks and sweeps that hadn't really been used by many characters.
 She also had a few special takedowns that were a unique mixture of wrestling and MMA.
 I think the most striking thing of Pullum and her bodyguard Darun Mister was their skin color.
 They were both presented as dark and proud.
 In fact the design of Pullum changed slightly as the series progressed.
 She matured a little and her skin color actually got darker.
 This was the opposite of what happened to Vanessa Lewis, a black female Vale Tudo striker introduced in Virtua Fighter 4.
 The 2001 game was met with a lukewarm response from audiences.
 The graphics got better but the gameplay mechanics lacked the spark of a title like Street Fighter or Tekken, but that's an aside.
 The next time players saw Vanessa in Virtua Fighter 5 they could see something had definitely changed about her.
 Many assumed that she was lightened considerably because Japanese audiences did not find dark skin attractive.

-Here is where I have to stop momentarily and talk about the game players that were offended by Capcom removing the shot of R. Mika's butt slap in Street Fighter V. I will be addressing her return in a future blog.
-But anyhow, as of this writing there are almost 8,000 signatures on Change.org claiming that Capcom is performing self censorship and that gamers will not buy a game that is censored in any way.
+Here is where I have to stop momentarily and talk about the game players that were offended by Capcom removing the shot of R. Mika's butt slap in Street Fighter V. As of this writing there are almost 8,000 signatures on Change.org claiming that Capcom is performing self censorship and that gamers will not buy a game that is censored in any way.
 Not too far removed is a petition with almost 7,000 signatures as of this writing, saying that Western gamers are in support of Japanese developers and they shouldn't alter their content for Westerners with delicate tastes.
 The goal in part is to get Dead or Alive Xtreme 3 (a bikini-centric game featuring the DOA girls) released in the USA and to get Capcom to put the butt slap back into Street Fighter V. Where all that outrage was when minority characters were whitewashed by Sega?
 I mean if game players do not want the producers to alter their vision because of some delicate tastes then why not make it an international rule?
 Why not tell the Japanese that dark skin is beautiful and belongs in Virtua Fighter?
 Do these people realize that the Japanese change course on a game, feature or character without ever taking western opinions into consideration?
 I mean if the Japanese were concerned about what the USA thought do you really think Rufus would have made it into Street Fighter IV?
 Do you think they ran Hakan past a group of Turkish kids before he was added to the series as well?
 If the people in favor of the petitions would stop for a moment and just think about how women are depicted in games they might think twice about signing.
 These things have less to do with censorship as much as they have to do with control.
 How women are represented in gaming and to a larger context how minorities are represented is a real problem.
 This has nothing to do with censorship or altering a creative vision.
-You have to be included in the discussion before you can be silenced and right now women and minorities do not have a seat at the table.
+You have to be included in the discussion before you can be silenced.
+Right now women and minorities do not have a seat at the table.

 But I digress, Pullum Purna and Darun Mister were a refreshing change of pace for the genre.
 The fact that ARIKA had chosen two dark skinned characters, from South Asia and the Arabian Peninsula to balance out the cast was very progressive.
 These characters were never whitewashed.
 These were not fat and ugly caricatures like Karnov, they were not even stretchy-limbed cartoons like Dhalsim.
 There was a sense of realism to their designs, no fire breathing special attacks here!
 Sincerity was something that made the Street Fighter EX cast unique.
 The designers at Capcom and ARIKA were not making fun of a culture as much as they were celebrating it.
 The Middle East could produce interesting characters that did not necessarily rely on trope to sell.
 The question was whether the new Middle Eastern character added to Street Fighter V would be based on stereotypes or not.
 The next blog will look at this figure.